- 1 Tips for Visiting New York in the Fall

 Another fabulous fall activity in New York City is just a train ride away.
 North of the city in the Hudson Valley, the Great Jack O’Lantern Blaze is a must-see site celebrating the fall harvest and Halloween.
 Located in the Van Cortlandt Manor in Croton-on-Hudson, New York, walk through the 18-century grounds with more than 7,000 hand-carved pumpkins, all illuminated.

 They also have The Blaze in the Old Bethpage Village Restoration in Old Beth Page on Long Island.
 You can check out their Great Jack O’Lantern Blaze and The Blaze websites for updated hours, dates, and ticket information.

 Go for a getaway up north

-Many of the best places to go in winter in New England are also stunning in the fall.
+Many of the best places to go in winter in New England are also some of the best New England towns in fall you need to visit.
 Quaint towns burst with color as the leaves change from their summer greens to shades of gold.

 Watch the Macy’s Thanksgiving Day Parade

 The Macy’s Thanksgiving Day Parade is the final event of the fall.